AnalogJ/wercker-step-git-configure/README.md

-# npm-install step
+# git-configure step

-Executes the `npm install` command with leveraging the wercker cache mechanism to improve installation time.
+When provided with a github access token, adds a github remote to the repository so that you can push changes back to github.Not needed if you gave the werckerbot write access to your repository.

 ## Options